 Said website would perhaps contain some contact information, plus some photos and details about some of a realtor’s many listings.
 Each piece of content would have to have been painstakingly added manually, and most likely by a webmaster that one had to hire, as setting up and running a website at that time was a clunky, complicated, skill-based, and time-consuming affair.

 That was then.
-Fast forward to 2017, and the game has changed.
+Fast forward to this year and the game has changed.

 The tables have turned, and currently, having a website and a strong online presence is way more practical and effective as compared to the traditional ways of spreading word about your real estate business.
 It is now crucial for realtors to have their own real estate websites, and it’s time to leave the old way of thinking behind and adapt to the new ways of doing business.

 Still not convinced?
-Here are some points that realtors should consider when creating a marketing plan for 2017.
+Here are some points that realtors should consider when creating a marketing plan.

 The current largest home buyer demographic prefers online interactions